 Healthy Nurse, Healthy Nation Campaign Helps both Nurses and Patients

 As the largest group of healthcare workers, nurses provide the greatest amount of direct hands-on healthcare for Americans.
 The well-being of this all-important population of care providers is vital to the health of the nation.
-That’s why the Healthy Nurse, Healthy Nation™ Grand Challenge was launched to transform the health of the nation by improving the health of the health of our 4 million registered nurses.
+That’s why the Healthy Nurse, Healthy Nation™ Grand Challenge was launched to transform the health of the nation by improving the health of our 4 million registered nurses.

 This initiative engages both individual nurses and healthcare organizations to take action to improve nurses’ physical activity, sleep, nutrition, quality of life, and safety.
 Healthy Nurse, Healthy Nation provides a web platform to inspire action, promotes friendly competition, provides resources for healthy living to nurses, gathers data, and connects nurses with each other, and with employers and organizations.